Coronavirus deaths spike in state past 2,000; 9 more in Palm Beach County

 But some good news: new cases statewide decreased from 854 to 502 after 777 Sunday and 672 Saturday.
 In Palm Beach County, they climbed by 41 compared with 134 Sunday and 49 Saturday.

-The Treasure Coast reported 32 more cases, including 25 more in Stuart after a spike of 50 Monday as well as 3 more in St. Lucie, 2 in Indian River and 2 in Okeechobee.
+The Treasure Coast reported 32 more cases after a spike of 50 Monday as well as 3 more in St. Lucie, 2 in Indian River and 2 in Okeechobee.
 Meanwhile, Miami-Dade's cases increased by 78 and Broward by 47.

 Death statistics traditionally climb after two days of weekend data.
 In the state, the toll had increased by 9 on Sunday and by 24 on Monday.
 Palm Beach County hadn't reported any new deaths during that time.